neilchvz/infrastructure-portfolio/bash/macos-networking/allow-non-admin-wifi-management/README.md

 L1 technicians occasionally changed DNS settings to public resolvers during troubleshooting and forgot to revert them.
-This script gives technically capable end users the ability to update their own DNS back to DHCP — without waiting on IT to fix what IT broke.
+This script gives technically capable end users the ability to update their own DNS back to DHCP, without waiting on IT to fix what IT broke.

 ## Deployment context
 Deployed via Addigy as a one-time run script across standard user